80columns/passphraser-cli/README.md

   -?, -h, --help               Show help and usage information
 ```

-If you run passphraser with the -v or --verbose flags, it will print the detailed entropy information of the generated passphrase
+If you run passphraser with the -v or --verbose flags, it will print the detailed entropy information of the generated passphrase:

 ```
 ./bin/Release/net7.0/passphraser -v